thecodingmachine/mouf/doc/installing_mouf.md

 The easiest and more portable way of sharing your rights with the Apache user is to be part of the same Unix group.

-To do this, you can run:
+To do this, you can run (on Ubuntu/Debian flavored Linux):

 ```
 sudo adduser `whoami` www-data